plrguez/fuse-od-source/Platform/readme.txt

     Default 320x240.

     Choose your panel type for correct border display with some filters.
+    This option is only available in OpenDingux legacy, for mainline OpenDingux (current beta) the panel is auto detected.

   - Show status bar with border
     ---------------------------